smokeyfeet/smokeyfeet-site/content/terms.md

 ## Cancellation & Refund Policies

-Registration to the camp can be cancelled by attendees, with the following reimbursement rules:
+Registration to the camp can be canceled by attendees, with the following reimbursement rules:

 - 90% of the camp fee will be reimbursed for cancellations happening no later than 30 days before the camp start date

-- 50% of the camp fee will be reimbursed for cancellations between 30 and 10 days before the camp start date</li>
+- 50% of the camp fee will be reimbursed for cancellations between 30 and 10 days before the camp start date

 - NO refund for cancellations happening later than 10 days before the camp start date